 Chromosomal abnormalities can be associated with epispadias in some rare cases.

 Some researchers have suggested the possibility.
-Certain environmental factors or toxins during pregnancy may heighten epispadias risk.
+Certain environmental factors or toxins during pregnancy can heighten epispadias risk.

 There are a few epispadias surgery options that are typically done to treat epispadias in boys.
 They are:-